FOLIO-FSE/folio_migration_tools/CONTRIBUTING.md

 We use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) In the ideal situation, this is what you do:
 ## 1. Create a branch off of main and name it according to the feature you are working on
+If you are working based on a GitHub issue (which you should be), it is good practice to [create your branch from the issue in GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue).
+This will automatically give the branch a descriptive name, and link it to the issue.

 ```
 > git checkout main    <-- Everything starts with main
 > git pull    <-- Make sure you have the latest